 What can a sports injury specialist or doctor do?

 A professional will assess the injury and confirm the diagnosis, ruling out the possibility of a metatarsal stress fracture.
-Often pain on passive stretching indicates tendinitis, but pain when the toes are pulled outwards might indicate a stress fracture.
+Often pain on passive stretching indicates tendinitis, but a pain when the toes are pulled outwards might indicate a stress fracture.

 A doctor may prescribe anti-inflammatory medication such as ibuprofen although this should not be taken if the patient has asthma.
 If it is a long-term problem, a steroid injection may be given although repeated injections to tendons can weaken them.
 In very rare cases surgery is performed.